3XCeptional/Ml-and-Data-Science-Notes-Notebooks/Machine_learning/intro to Machine Learning/DecisionTree_and_ DecisionTreeRegressor.md

 **Decision Tree** is a decision-making tool that uses a flowchart-like tree structure or is a model of decisions and all of their possible results, including outcomes, input costs, and utility.

-**Decision-tree algorithm** falls under the category of supervised learning algorithms.
-It works for both continuous as well as categorical output variables.
+**Decision-tree algorithm** falls under the category of <mark>supervised learning algorithms.</mark>  It works for both continuous as well as categorical output variables.

 The branches/edges represent the result of the node and the nodes have either:

-1. Conditions [Decision Nodes]
+1. **Conditions** --> [Decision Nodes]

-2. Result [End Nodes]
+2. **Result**  --> [End Nodes]

 **Decision Tree Regression:**
-Decision tree regression observes features of an object and trains a model in the structure of a tree to predict data in the future to produce meaningful continuous output.
-Continuous output means that the output/result is not discrete, i.e., it is not represented just by a discrete, known set of numbers or values.
+*Decision tree regression observes features of an object and trains a model in the structure of a tree to predict data in the future to produce meaningful continuous output.* Continuous output means that the output/result is not discrete, i.e., it is not represented just by a discrete, known set of numbers or values.

-**Discrete output example:** A weather prediction model that predicts whether or not there’ll be rain on a particular day.
+- **Discrete output example:** A weather prediction model that predicts whether or not there’ll be rain on a particular day.

-Continuous output example: A profit prediction model that states the probable profit that can be generated from the sale of a product.
+- **Continuous output example:** A profit prediction model that states the probable profit that can be generated from the sale of a product.
 Here, continuous values are predicted with the help of a decision tree regression model.

 ## How to import DecisionsTreeRegressor?